Prefix Consensus For Censorship Resistant BFT

 According to the protocol, for any $i,j\in \cH$, $v_{i}^{\sf low}=\qcthree.\xmcpmcp$ and $v_{j}^{\sf high}=\qcthree'.\xmcpmce$ for some $\qcthree,\qcthree'$.
 Therefore $v_{i}^{\sf low}\preceq v_{j}^{\sf high}$ for any $i,j\in \cH$.

-{\em Termination.} Functions {\sf QC1Certify} and {\sf QC2Certify} always terminate because $\mcp{\cdot}$ is well-defined and terminates on any finite set of vectors.
+{\em Termination.} Function {\sf QC1Certify} performs a finite scan over the $L$ coordinates.
+At each coordinate, the threshold-supported value is unique by \Cref{lem:pc:qc1-threshold}; if no such value exists, the function returns the prefix computed so far.
+Function {\sf QC2Certify} terminates because $\mcp{\cdot}$ is well-defined on every finite set of vectors.
 Function {\sf QC3Certify} also terminates: the operation $\mce{\cdot}$ is well-defined since, by~\Cref{lem:pc:1}, we have $\qctwo.\xmcp \sim \qctwo'.\xmcp$ for any $\qctwo, \qctwo'$, ensuring that a common extension always exists.

 All honest parties eventually receive votes from every other honest party, and therefore each can compute the required functions and continue to vote.
 Thus, the protocol terminates.

 {\em Validity.} Let $v_{\cH}=\mcp{\{v_{h}^{\sf in}\}_{h\in \cH}}$ denote the maximum common prefix of all honest parties’ inputs.
 By~\Cref{lem:pc:2}, $v_{\cH} \preceq \qcone.\x$ for any \qcone.